Center for Career Design Internship Funding

 - Center for Career Design will notify you of your status (Approved, Declined, Pending) via Handshake within two weeks of the priority deadline or your submission date, whichever is later

-- If approved, you will receive a separate email with a link to our Funding Requirements and Release
+- If approved, you will receive a link to our Funding Release

-- Upon completion of the release, the Center for Career Design initiates the payment process.
+- Upon completion of the release and travel registry, the Center for Career Design initiates the payment process.
 Student payments are processed on Tuesdays and Thursdays, and can take up to 10 business days.